devesh8090/ai354-lab7-gender-bias-winoBias/README.md

     - Analyze and discuss which model shows less bias and why.

 ---

-## Suggested Experiment Nomenclature
-Based on the pattern in your previous assignments, a suitable name for this experiment could be:

-**ai354-lab5-gender-bias-probing-winoBias**

----

 ## Implementation Details

 ### Data Loading and Preprocessing